openzipkin/zipkin/zipkin-storage/cassandra/README.md

 See [Logging Query Latencies](http://docs.datastax.com/en/developer/java-driver/2.1/supplemental/manual/logging/#logging-query-latencies) for more details.

+## Performance notes

+Redundant requests to store service or span names are ignored for an hour to reduce load.

 ## Testing this component
 This module conditionally runs integration tests against a local Cassandra instance.